Zum Hauptinhalt springen

 Closing Note: Structure Decides the Tax Outcome

 Mining is an infrastructure business.
-The tax outcome for any German or Austrian investor is not determined primarily by Bitcoin's price.
+The tax outcome for any German or Austrian miner is not determined primarily by Bitcoin's price.
 It is determined by the legal structure through which the mining activity is conducted.

 Direct solo mining at commercial scale in Germany means progressive income tax plus trade tax, with documentation burdens that match any mid-sized business.